OmriLeviGit/agentic-assignment/agentic-home-assignment/README.md

 Its worth saying that the API key is easily generated, free and limited, and easily disabled, which is why i felt comfortable inserting it to the code and I will delete it once the assignment ends.

-> Later on I found out that the rate limits were too restricting, so I changed the key and added it to an .env file that I will send separately.
+> I later find the rate limits too restricting, so I changed the key and added it to an .env file that I will send separately.
+The model is **worse** than the one on the free trial, but faster.

 ```
 Due to time constraints, my goal now was to "finish the assignment" with the naive approach, and if i have time i may go back and attempt to add the more advanced memory system.
 ```
-...is what i thought, but I ended up needing to implement some of these features regardless to improve results.
+...is what I thought, but I ended up needing to implement some of these features regardless to improve results.

 ---

 With the Gemini model working better (though not always correct), I let him explain his reasoning, which allowed for much better debugging of the prompt.

 More specific prompting considerations:
 - It was clear he is very risk-averse, and since Oded mentioned the step limit was more as a fail-safe for the simulator (though I'm sure it will mazes where items should be ignored will be tested), i asked him the model to be relatively greedy.
-- As explained before, since we cannot know the exact weighting of the rewards, I did let him know how he is evaluated, but without giving it the actual numeric values.
+- As explained before, since we cannot know the exact weighting of the rewards, I did let him know how he was evaluated, but without giving it the actual numeric values.
 - In the end, I did decide to keep track of the previous steps in attempt to avoid the unnecessary backtracking

-I quickly got good results for the easy maze, and moved on to the medium, where it has problems with the corner in the center, due to the LLM changing his mind every few steps, which leads to back-tracking indefinitely.
+After that, I quickly got good results for the easy maze, and moved on to the medium and the hard mazes.

-If i had more time, i would have added a detection method for when the model is stuck.
-I think I could implement it relatively well by simply keeping track of all unvisited neighbors (possible moves that were not taken), and have the model return a flag, which would change the prompt until reaching cells that weren't searched.
-I could also have the LLM output a conclusion for each cell, and use it to make decisions, and this way "close off" dead ends.
-We could also obviously detect repetitions in code, but this takes some of the agency from the LLM.

-Implementing these things does not take that much time (a few minutes at most probably), but making sure that the changes actually lead to improvement does, especially when the LLM is not local.
+The agent had a problem dead ends or corners due to changing its mind few steps, which leads to back-tracking indefinitely.
+After further adjustments, the agent is able to release itself from most of these and advance to different parts of the mazes relatively quickly.

+I attempted to add several mechanisms, some of which worked better or more consistently than others.
+For the sake of brevity, I'll quickly mention some of the methods that worked better:

+- Adding context that contains the 5 previous moves helped the agent release itself from back tracks, and stay on previously selected target.
+- On weaker models, changing how the possible moves are written improved predictability and reproducibility of responses.
+- Analyzing cells around the potential moves sometimes helped with avoiding obstacles sometimes.
+I ended up commenting it one, but it has potential to be tuned.

 ## Design decisions

 ### Fallback agent